dev3IREG50/ireg-e-signature/README.md

 2. Navigate to the project directory: cd signrequest_backend
-3. Create a virtual environment: python -m env\Scripts\activate (if you use VS code, it will authomatically opens the virtual environment)
+3. Create a virtual environment: python -m env\Scripts\activate (if you use VS code, it will automatically opens the virtual environment)
 4. Install dependacies:
    pip install -r requirements.txt
 5. If you use your own database server don't forget to make migrations